Eval: D

 The above example will compile to exactly the same assembly language instructions as if "num++;" had been written directly instead of mixed in.
 The argument to mixin doesn't need to be a string literal, but arbitrary expressions resulting in a string value, including function calls, that can be evaluated at compile time.

 ColdFusion

-ColdFusion's evaluate function lets you evaluate a string expression at runtime.
+ColdFusion's evaluate function lets users evaluate a string expression at runtime.